Simhyeon/gdmarp/docs/meta.md

   * [ ] Docx(Microsoft word) module
     * [ ] Simple conversion
     * [ ] Formatting(Attribute) option

-* [ ] Ergonomic program execution script for both windows and linux.
-  * [ ] Windows powershell execution script.
-  This is technically a wrapper around docker commands
-  * [ ] New posix sh script for install and docker execution only

 * [ ] Check if windows can run gdmarp without docker